☰ In This Section

 • Social Work Practice with Individuals (SOWK313)

 Introduction to generalist social work theory and practice with individuals and families.
-Application of professional development, critical thinking, effective communication, Human Behavior and the Social Environment (HBSE), ethical and evidence-based practice.
+Application of professional development, critical thinking, effective communication, Human Behavior and the Social Environment (HBSE), and ethical and evidence-based practice.
 Development of knowledge and skills of social work practice: engagement, assessment, planning, intervention, evaluation, and termination.

 4 credits